Where to see Borromini’s architecture in Rome

 The Counter-Reformation Popes hired artists in a mission to amaze and win back believers.
-Up there with Bernini – and some might say surpassing him – is Borromini, ‘the architect’s architect.’
-Their paths often crossed.
+Up there with Bernini – and some might say surpassing him – is Borromini, one of the greatest architects of the 17th century. ’ Their paths often crossed.
 Sometimes the two geniuses were engaged on the same project.
 On other occasions the work of the one is positioned adjacent to the other’s, making Rome the theatre to Western Art’s most intriguing artistic rivalry.

 A stone-carver’s son, he first worked in Milan.
 Changing surname to Borromini, after lately-canonised Carlo Borromeo, he then joined relative and papal architect Carlo Maderno in Rome.
 When Maderno died, Bernini, a sculptor, was appointed in Maderno’s place.
 This did not prevent Borromini providing, in the design of Saint Peter’s baldacchino, albeit mostly unaccredited, some of Bernini’s best touches.
 Rivalry continued with the building of Palazzo Barberini, after which Borromini determined to set out on his own.
 The result is the astounding San Carlino.
 Other buildings followed.
 Yet after a man was found dead in San Giovanni in Laterano where Borromini was working, the architect never regained Papal favour.
 Bernini, a smooth operator, was able to weather scandals of his own, but Borromini, one of nature’s melancholics, was of different stuff.
 Like Hiram, builder of Solomon’s Temple, he died falling on his own sword.
 His resting place is a slab down from Maderno in San Giovanni di Fiorentini, before the altar he helped design and downstairs from a Bernini statue in the church museum.